acseler/shopping_cart/README.md

 end
 ```

 Add following code to your `my_step_edit` action in controller.
-Do not call your presenter as `@presenter`, it's reserved by `ShoppingCart::OrdersController`.
+Do not call your presenter `@presenter`, it's reserved by `ShoppingCart::OrdersController`.
 ```ruby
 module ShoppingCart::MySteps
   def my_step_edit